Pirates vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In six games as the underdog over the last 10 contests, the Pirates were upset in every contest.
+- In seven games as the underdog over the last 10 contests, the Pirates were upset in every contest.

 Pirates Betting Records & Stats